asher-k/MilkRA/README.md

 ![alt text](https://github.com/veryeager/milkra/blob/main/content/README_diagram.png?raw=true)

 ## Machine Learning
+We make approach classification from several perspectives, including dimensionality reduction, time-series and computer vision methods.
+We define a set of baseline models including MLP, SVC and decision trees, in addition to time-series baselines, fully-convolutional CNNs, and Vision Transformers.
+Please refer to the user guidebook for further information.

 ## Visualizations
 We divide our approach to visualizations into two categories, _ad-hoc_ and _post-hoc_. _ad-hoc_ visualizations are produced at runtime from functions in `ml/plot.py` and provide context or results on a single experiment run.
 Our _post-hoc_ visuals found in `visuals/visuals.py` aggregate results over multiple runs or experiments and produce comparative figures.